Amir-rfz/Simple-Chat-Application/README.md

 # Simple-Chat-Application
-Create a simple chat application using Django
+Create a simple chat application using Django and ajax